Web Development

 AWS Cloud Map Integration

 AWS Cloud Map is a fully managed service that provides a dynamic directory for registering, discovering, and managing the metadata of your cloud resources.
-ECS integrates seamlessly with Cloud Map to enable service discovery for your containerized applications.
+ECS integrates directly with Cloud Map to enable service discovery for your containerized applications.

 Service Discovery DNS